jmelton22/traffic_fatalities_project/README.md

 Initial data exploration showed that more fatal accidents occurred in the evening hours and on weekends.
 A local peak of fatal accidents is also visible during rush hour in the mornings.
-More fatal accidents from May-October, which may be due to there simply being more cars on the road during the summer months.
+More fatal accidents occur from May-October, which may be because there are more cars on the road during the summer months.

 ![Accidents by hour](accidents/visualizations/accidents_by_hour.png)